codsen/codsen.com/src/os/object-flatten-referencing.md

 ## In practice

-In practice, you will need this library when you need to map the variables in email templates.
+In practice, this library is used to map the variables in email templates.

 For example, your _data content file_ in JSON (development version) that controls your template is: